modeset/-deprecated-api_pagination/README.md

 filter that set down to 10 based on the filter that you've specified -- it's a pessimistic multiplier.

-If more records have been filtered than the number asked for, additional queries are performed until the end of the data has been reached, or enough to fullfil the request have been loaded.
+If more records have been filtered than the number asked for, additional queries are performed until the end of the data has been reached, or enough to fulfill the request have been loaded.
 This is done using recursion, and so can be highly expensive if you think many records would be filtered before the desired count is fulfilled.
-You can modify the multiplier to load many more pages of records in cases like this.
+You can modify the pessimistic multiplier to load more pages of records in cases like this.

 When using this paginator, a filter is expected, and this can be accomplished in one of three ways.
 When filtering a collection of models, it will attempt to call a `filtered?` method on each record unless an alternate `filter` option is